goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

   **Note** the password is NOT saved and must be entered each time BackupGnuCash is started.
 The password must be at least 8 characters.

-  The next time BackupGnuCash is started, the 3 saved fields will be automatically loaded from the defaultProperties file.
+  The next time BackupGnuCash is started, the saved settings will be automatically loaded from the defaultProperties file.

-  Saving the locations of multiple GnuCash books is currently not supported.
-In this case, if you wish to backup a book which is not the one for which the settings are saved, use the **Browse** button to select the required book and optionally select a different archive file directory.
-As the book name is part of the archive file name, so long as books have unique names, archive files for multiple books may be put in the same archive directory.

 - The **archive** file is intended to be created in a local directory which is replicated in the _cloud_ by a 3rd party cloud storage